lorossi/painting-bubbles/README.md

 Well, the main problem here is that I cannot paint.
 Or draw, for all that matters.
 But the idea still stuck with me.

 It took a while but one night where I couldn't sleep I started thinking about how I could make this work in real life.
-The next morning I jumped to the PC *(yay, quarantine!)* and started coding it.
+The next morning I jumped on the PC *(yay, quarantine!)* and started coding it.
 Many days later, the project came to life and started working 100%.

 *How do I use it?*